 After the walk, we were really hot.
 It was a cloudy day but really warm and the girls couldn’t wait to cool down.
-You definitely need to bring a change of clothes if you are planning to take part in water wars as you did get really wet.
+You definitely need to bring a change of clothes if you are planning to take part in the Hatton Country World Water Wars as you did get really wet.

 It is a water gun version of the Hunger Games and really fun to watch.
 There is a cornucopia where you have to run to pick up your weapons.
 This would be easy except you get fired on by the other children who have already picked up their water guns.